-1963 saw the charts dominated by Liverpudlian acts once the Beatles hit the big time, but there were exceptions.
-London-based Brian Poole and the Tremeloes went to number 1 with a cover of Do You Love Me?, and another group from the capital also released a version.
+1963 had seen the charts dominated by Liverpudlian acts once The Beatles hit the big time, but there were exceptions.
+London-based Brian Poole and The Tremeloes went to number 1 with a cover of Do You Love Me?, and another group from the capital also released a version.
 The Dave Clark Five’s single barely scraped into the charts that October, but their follow-up, Glad All Over, usurped I Want to Hold Your Hand and became the first new number 1 of 1964.
-Here was a warning shot to the Beatles and co – the Tottenham Sound was here.
+Here was a warning shot to the Merseybeat acts – the Tottenham Sound was here.

 Clark quickly showed a flair for business acumen.
 He struck a deal that enabled him to be the band’s producer, and he also became the chief songwriter, both unusual at the time.
 Having missed the boat with Do You Love Me?, Clark was determined the band come up with something original – ideally something that made his drumming the spotlight, as the audiences loved them for it (of course, this is how Clark remembers it – and as there’s lots of evidence suggesting he has a bit of an ego problem, this might not necessarily be the case).
 Mike Smith found an old Carl Perkins record called Glad All Over and wrote a new song around the title, possibly assisted by Clark, perhaps not, but he gets a credit anyway…